Telos-Canton/TelosCanton-Docs/TelosCantonReviewPromisesAndPlans2019.md

 ![](https://raw.githubusercontent.com/Telos-Canton/TelosCanton-Docs/master/images/TPS_Logo_200X200.png)

-7. **TCDC (Telos Chinese Developer Community)**: As the Chinese developers generally poor standard of English and popularity of Telos's DApp development needs to be improved, in order to enable more Chinese developers to join us, the establishment of "Telos Chinese developer community" is very necessary.
+7. **TCDC (Telos Chinese Developer Community)**: Telos Canton hopes more and more Chinese developers will join the Telos DApp development.
+Due to the fact that many Chinese developers have relatively lower English proficiency, it is necessary to establish the "Telos Chinese Developer Community" in order to enable more developers to join.
 Telos Canton will work with other Chinese BPs and community members to form this community, editing, translating, writing and exchange information on the development, organize development training, and strive to get support from the Telos Foundation.
-In addition, Telos Canton believes that developers should be encouraged to develop DApps that are positive for society and that create real value.
+In addition, Telos Canton believes that developers should be encouraged to develop DApps that are beneficial for society and that create real value.

 ![](https://raw.githubusercontent.com/Telos-Canton/TelosCanton-Docs/master/images/TCDC_Logo_200X200.png)